-Dr. Laura Graf ist postdoctotal research fellow at the Chair of Product Management and Marketing Communication.
+Dr. Laura Graf is postdoctotal research fellow at the Chair of Market and Consumer Psychology.
 She received her Ph.D. in Marketing in November 2016 from the Goethe University Frankfurt, her MS.c. in Marketing from the Wilhelms-Universität Münster in 2012, and her B.Sc. in Business Administration and Economics from Goethe Goethe-University Frankfurt in 2009.

 In her research Laura Graf investigates the psychological processes that form and shape aesthetic preferences, as well as preferences in general.
 She is particularly interested under which conditions consumers prefer novel versus familiar aesthetic designs, products and experiences.
 In the field of aesthetics she is also interested in how contextual factors influence aesthetic preferences and how consumers' lives are affected by aesthetics.

 Laura Graf teaches different marketing courses in the Bachelor and in the Master program.

 - Aesthetics and visual presentation

 - Influence of subjective experiences (in particular processing fluency) on consumer judgments

 - Graf, L. K. M., Mayer, S. & Landwehr, J. R. (2018).
 Measuring Processing Fluency: One versus Five Items, Journal of Consumer Psychology, 28(3), 393-411. doi: 10.1002/jcpy.1021.

 - Graf, L. K. M. & Landwehr, J. R. (2017).
 Aesthetic Pleasure versus Aesthetic Interest: The Two Routes to Aesthetic Liking, Frontiers in Psychology, 8(15). doi: 10.3389/fpsyg.2017.00015